abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 doubt.”

-One of the images that the Buddha gives for the hindrance of doubt is a dish of muddy water that is then placed in a dark cupboard.
+One of the images that the Buddha gives for the hindrance of doubt is a dish of muddy water that is then placed in a dark cupboard (A 5.193).
 The murky quality of the water is not seen, not clearly understood, and not recognized, so it is put in the cupboard and hidden away.
 The first thing we need to do is to bring it out into the light of awareness and
 say: “This is doubt; this is unclear to me.
 I’m uncertain about this.
 I don’t know.”